Step by step…

-I started by warming 125ml water, 125ml milk and 100g butter in a pan until the butter melted.
-I removed it from the heat and added one packet of fast action yeast and 1 tbsp sugar and covered it with a pan lid.
+I started by warming water, milk and butter in a pan until the butter melted.
+I removed it from the heat and added fast action yeast and sugar and covered it with a pan lid.
 I left it for 10 minutes.

-In a large bowl I measured out 550g strong bread flour, 40g sugar and 1 tsp salt and stirred them together.
+In a large bowl I measured out strong bread flour, sugar and salt and stirred them together.

 I kneaded the dough for 10 minutes on a floured surface, then put it in an oiled bowl, covered it with cling film and left it to prove for 2 hours.

 After 2 hours it had doubled in size.